Lifecycle FAQ - Office, Office 365, and Microsoft 365

 There are no naming changes for Office 365 Enterprise, Government, and Education editions and Microsoft 365 Enterprise, Government, and Education editions.

 Other Office on-premises products are governed by the Fixed Lifecycle Policy.
 Search for a specific Office product to see its corresponding Lifecycle Policy and end-of-support dates.

-For Office on-premises products released after February 1, 2018, Microsoft will provide 5 years of mainstream support with 2 years of extended support as an exception to the 10-year Fixed-Lifecycle Policy term.
+For Office 2019, Microsoft will provide 5 years of mainstream support with 2 years of extended support as an exception to the 10-year Fixed-Lifecycle Policy term.
 This 7-year term will align with the support period for Office 2016.

 What is the Microsoft Lifecycle Policy for Office for Mac?